vesperix/libvxsdr/docs/source/device_model.rst

 The top level of the device model is the VXSDR device, which has the following components:

-    * Data and Command Transport
+    * Data and Command Transports
     * Time Reference
     * Frequency Reference